website Translator

 Validity

-Test validity refers to the degree to which the test actually measures what it claims to measure and the extent to which inferences, conclusions, and decisions made on the basis of test scores are appropriate and meaningful.
+Test validity refers to the degree to which the test measures what it claims to measure and the extent to which inferences, conclusions, and decisions based on test scores are appropriate and meaningful.
 This test provides a means to monitor the effect of training on the athlete's physical development.
-There are published VO2max tables and the correlation to actual VO2max is high.
-For an assessment of your VO2max check out the VO2max normative data tables.
+There are published VO2 max tables, and the correlation to the actual VO2 max is high.
+FTo assess your VO2 max, check out the VO2 max normative data tables.

 Advantages